mpbascunan/portfolio-simulator/README.md

 ruby main.rb
 ```

-Then enter investment dates, and it will show the profit and annualized return of the portfolio.
+Enter the investment dates when prompted, and the program will display the profit and annualized return of the portfolio.